Recovery After Gynecomastia

 • Full exercise at 6 weeks

-• The chest size is still a little swollen
+• The chest size may still be swollen

 • Areas of firmness and discomfort are common, massage as necessary